Ford Taurus: Second generation (1992)

-The Ford Taurus received its first redesign in late 1991 for the 1992 model year.
-Still based on the same chassis, every exterior body panel (with the exception of the doors) was restyled.
-In spite of the extensive changes, few modifications were made to the successful styling; in the marketplace, the redesign was largely released as a mid-cycle facelift.
-In terms of size, the 1992 Taurus gained several inches in length and over 200 pounds in curb weight.
-Following market demand, the new Taurus was available solely with V6 engines and automatic transmissions.
+The Taurus received its first redesign in late 1991 for the 1992 model year, using the same chassis and with revisions to every exterior body panel other than the doors — largely as major facelift to the first generation design, gaining several inches in length and over 200 pounds in curb weight, and marketed solely with V6 engines and automatic transmissions.
 The Taurus SHO made its return, with an automatic transmission option joining the manual transmission.